kmykoh97/url_shortener/README.md

 - High read performance
     - For url shortener, read performance is more important than write.
 We will design a caching mechanism to accomodate this observation.
+- Microservice
+    - Our design of separate microservices ease development and debugging workflow, also enhance scaling capability.
+Microservice also greatly helps us in deciding bottleneck of our application.
 - Easy to deploy
     - We use Docker compose for 1 line service deployment.
 - Scalable
-    - We write every microservice into their respective Dockerfiles, so Kubernetes deployment will be easier later.
+    - We write every microservice into their respective Dockerfiles, so Kubernetes deployment will be easier.
+Kubernetes also replicates part of CDN benefits.

 ## System design